Drake Accounting - Qualified Overtime Compensation ("No Tax on Overtime" Provision)

 Notice 2025-69 provides guidance for taxpayers eligible for the federal income tax deduction for qualified overtime compensation under the “no tax on overtime” provision of the new tax bill.

-For tax year 2025, employers are not required to separately report or account for qualified overtime compensation on Form W-2.
-However, employers may choose to include this information in:
+For tax year 2025, employers are not required to separately report or account for qualified overtime compensation on Form W-2; however, employers may choose to include this information on:

 -